 In the discussion below, we define one 'step' of each algorithm as a complete scan through the discretised parameter space.
-The number of 'transitions' (additions or deletions of objects) per scan may vary: steepest ascent (and sampling techniques) generate one transition per scan, while coordinatewise optimisation yields a variable number depending on the data, the current reconstruction and the scanning order.
-'Steps' are roughly proportional to total computer time, although this ignores the possibility of parallelism: steepest ascent could be implemented in parallel computation, but coordinatewise optimisation is inherently sequential.
+The number of 'transitions' (additions or deletions of objects) per scan may vary:

 Figure 4.10: MAP reconstructions using coordinatewise ascent with the local extrema of the Hough transform as initial state.
 The prior distribution is a Strauss model with $\beta = .0025$ and $\gamma = .25$.
 Left: only births and deaths; right: births, deaths and translations.